Bereichsbild

 • Citizens of non-EU and non-EEC countries

-With a residence permit according to §16b AufenthG for the purpose of studying employment is permitted if it does not exceed 120 whole days or 240 half days per year.
+With a residence permit according to §16b AufenthG for the purpose of studying employment is permitted if it does not exceed 140 whole days or 280 half days per year (if your working hours never exceed 4 hours per day).
 In this case, it is not necessary to obtain permission from the Foreigners’ Registration Office or the Federal Employment Agency.
-In addition, you can be employed part-time as an academic assistant (geprüfte wissenschaftliche Hilfskraft) or a research associate (akademischer Mitarbeiter) without a limitation on the working hours (up to and including 50%) and without obtaining permission from the Foreigners’ Registration Office or the Federal Employment Agency.
-However, you must inform the Foreigners’ Registration Office about your employment.

 A residence permit according to §18d AufenthG for research purposes allows you to carry out the research activities as outlined in the hosting agreement as well as teaching activities.
 It is not necessary to obtain the permission of the Federal Employment Agency.